Finistere/antidote/README.rst

     assert world[Service] is original

-Antidote also provides introspection capabilities with :code:`world.debug`  which returns a nicely formatted tree to show what Antidote actually sees without executing anything like the following:
+Antidote also provides introspection capabilities with :code:`world.debug`  which returns a nicely-formatted tree to show what Antidote actually sees, without actually executing anything:

 .. code-block:: text